In the beginning, newspapers gave people the news.

 But talent costs money.
 Newspapers used to make a lot of money.
 Lots of people bought them; lots of people wanted to advertise in them.
 Today, those customers and advertisers are dwindling.
 Too few people under the age of 30 buy newspapers.

-Regional newspapers are already closing.
-One or more nationals are bound to follow.
+The Independent has stopped printing.
+Regional newspapers are closing.
+More are bound to follow.

 If newspaper companies want to carry on setting the agenda, they have to work out how to earn the sort of money they used to earn when everyone bought a paper, now that everyone looks at their phone when they want to know something.